 Wilson Journal of Ornithology review of Witmer Stone: The Fascination of Nature by William E. Davis Jr.

 I am once again greatly pleased and flattered to have an excellent and generous review appear in a leading ornithological journal.
 William E. Davis Jr. is one of our foremost ornithological historians.
 He is very active in the Nuttall Ornithological Club, and has authored or (mostly) edited/co-edited several of the Club’s publications.
 Dr. Davis is an author/co-author of three Birds of North America species accounts, and of books including Alexander Wilson: The Scot Who Founded American Ornithology.
 The first decision I made in writing the Stone bio was that the chapters would be arranged topically instead of chronologically, as per Dr. Davis’s 1994 book Dean of the Birdwatchers: A Biography of Ludlow Griscom.
-Many thanks to Dr. Davis and the Wilson Ornithological Society for their nod to the past with the review, a pdf of which can be read here (search on “witmer”; © Wilson Ornithological Society 2015):
+Many thanks to Dr. Davis and the Wilson Ornithological Society (especially Dr. Richard C. Banks) for their nod to the past with the review, a pdf of which can be read here (search on “witmer”; © Wilson Ornithological Society 2015):

 Ibis review of Witmer Stone: The Fascination of Nature by Richard Mearns

 Richard Mearns is a freelance ecologist and author who lives near Dumfries, Scotland.
 He and his wife Barbara have written several books on ornithological history, including a biography of John Kirk Townsend, so it was my privilege to have him review Fascination.
 Many thanks to Richard, and to the British Ornithologists’ Union for their interest.
 Scroll down to the review (or search on “witmer”) here (© British Ornithologists’ Union 2015):

 Auk review of Witmer Stone: The Fascination of Nature by Henry Armistead